-Study the general regulatory framework domain of the CIRO Chief Financial Officer Exam and the section-level rules, workflows, and control points it tests.
+Study the general regulatory framework element of the CIRO Chief Financial Officer Exam and the section-level rules, workflows, and control points it tests.

 The strongest exam answers in this chapter usually do two things well: they classify the situation correctly before choosing an action, and they connect the rule to the actual business, client, market, finance, or supervisory consequence.
 That is usually where weaker answers lose precision.